Robinator9002/ModelAssetLoader/README.md

 🛠️ Tech Stack

-M.A.L. is built with a modern, fast, and reliable stack:
+M.A.L. is built with a modern, fast, and reliable stack, running as a local web application.

     Backend: Python with FastAPI for a high-performance, asynchronous API.

     Frontend: React & TypeScript for a robust, type-safe, and interactive user experience.

-    Packaging: (Soon) Tauri to create a cross-platform desktop application.

 🤝 Contributing